vite-pwa/vite-plugin-pwa/README.md

-> 🎩 From version `0.11.0`, `workbox` has been updated to version `6.2.2` (previous versions were using `6.1.5` version): if you are using advanced configuration like `workbox` or `injectManifest` options, you must review the plugin configuration, since this new version of `workbox` has breaking changes!!!
+> 🎩 From version `0.11.0`, `workbox` has been updated to version `6.2.2` (previous versions were using `6.1.5` version): if you are using advanced configuration like `workbox` or `injectManifest` options, you must review the plugin configuration, since this new version of `workbox` has breaking changes!

 Add `VitePWA` plugin to `vite.config.js / vite.config.ts` and configure it: